-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures Alternative 1 (Do nothing) None required.
-CHL 7 Farmscape 54 Carluke Road East, Ancaster; Hays House Inventoried; LACAC Report Volume 6 (1985); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures CHL 7 Farmscape 54 Carluke Road East, Ancaster; Hays House Inventoried; LACAC Report Volume 6 (1985); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the north side of the lot (Carluke Road East).
 Minor encroachment and potential property acquisition is expected as a result of the road widening.
-Alternative 2 (Amended network Encroachment and property acquibe avoided.
-If required, property a work may cause a temporary imp returned to pre-construction cond impacts to the property.
-If a portion of the property is acc the property's CHVI using Ontar determined to possess CHVI an impacted by the road design, the property-specific mitigation me CHL 8 Farmscape 153 Carluke Road East, Ancaster; Cranston Farms Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the south side of the property (Carluke Road East) and a new minor collector road is proposed to be introduced adjacent to the west property boundary.
-Minor encroachment and potential property acquisition is expected as a result of the road widening and introduction of the minor collector road.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment and property acq should be avoided.
-If required, p minimal.
-The road work may cau landscape should be returned to minimal irreversible negative imp If a portion of the property is acc introduced, a CHER is recommended Ontario Regulation 9/06.
-If the p proposed to be directly adversel recommended to provide prope quisition impacts on the subject property should y acquisition is anticipated to be minimal.
-The road npact to the property.
-The landscape should be nditions, resulting in minimal irreversible negative cquired, a CHER is recommended to evaluate ario Regulation 9/06.
-If the property is and is proposed to be directly adversely then a CHIA is recommended to provide measures.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the subject property should be avoided.
+If required, property acquisition is anticipated to be minimal.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If a portion of the property is acquired, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide CHL 8 • 153 Carluke Road East, Ancaster; Cranston Farms Inventoried; City of Hamilton AEGD Windshield Survey (2021) acquisition is expected as a result of the Alternative 1 (Do nothing) None required.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the subject property should be avoided.
+If required, property acquisition is anticipated to be minimal.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If a portion of the property is acquired and the minor collector road is introduced, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide property-specific mitigation measures.